Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 1. Complexity
 1. Scalability: The scalability is impacted as the LNS now needs to manage leader election for message handling, as well as multiple connetion are opened for the same client on multiple edge hubs, resulting in connection ping pong.
+For more information, refer to the [Load Tests](./testing/load_tests.md) documentation.

 #### Recommended settings